 Before you dismiss the idea and think digital minimalism may seem archaic, I can assure you nothing could be further from the truth.
 Newport holds a PhD in computer science and is a professor in the composer science department at Georgetown University.
 He loves technology and the possibilities it holds.

 But he practices digital minimalism and sees “new technologies as tools to be used to support the things [he] deeply values- not as sources of value themselves.”

 He is very clear in saying “digital minimalism definitely does not reject the innovations of the internet age, but instead rejects the way so many people currently engage with these tools.”

 In reading this book, you’ll find …

 1 – It to be interesting.
-Newport talks about everything from Silicon Valley, to Henry David Thoreau, to The Amish and Mennonite communities.
-He draws from people in all aspects of life – businessmen, social media experts, bloggers, etc. He keeps things moving, interesting, and varied enough to keep my attention wanting more!
+Newport talks about everything from Silicon Valley, Henry David Thoreau, to The Amish and Mennonite communities.
+He draws from people in aspects of life – businessmen, social media experts, bloggers.
+He keeps things moving, interesting, and varied enough to keep my attention wanting more!